Introduction

 Special namespaced events will also be triggered.
 These events have a value

-.
-So for example, a set
+of eventType:key.
+So for example, a set on

 an attribute called 'name' will generate a change:name